keystone-engine/keypatch/README.md

 Keypatch consists of 3 tools inside.

 - **Patcher** & **Fill Range**: these allow you to type in assembly to directly patch your binary.
-- **Assembler**: this interactive tool let you enter assembly & get back instruction encoding.
+- **Search**: this interactive tool let you search for assembly instructions in binary.

 See [this quick tutorial](TUTORIAL.md) for how to use Keypatch, and [this slides](Keypatch-slides.pdf) for how it is implemented.